Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Fixed points of length two and -Higgs bundles

 which is well defined over points for which $f$ is surjective and hits a component with maximal rank Higgs fields.
 Note that this map is injective up to the action of a torus $\mathbb{T}:=\Aut(\Oo_D)/\CC^\times \cong (\CC^\times)^{\frac{\delta}{n_0}-1}$, as the kernel of $f\in H^0(F_0^*\Oo_D)$ is well defined up to the action of $\Aut(\Oo_D)$.

 The above arguments prove that there exists a component satifying Assumption \ref{assumption}.
 We claim that such a component is uniquely determined by the invariants $(\ol{n},\ol{d})$, or equivalently, $(\ol{n},d_1,\delta)$.
-Indeed, let $\bfC$ be any component satisfying Assumption \ref{assumption} with fixed invariants, and let $\bfC_{\ol{n},\ol{d}}$ be the one admitting a birational map as in \eqref{eq:birat_P_C}.
-Then, $\bfC$ admits a rational map to $Z_{\ol{n},\ol{d}}$.
-It follows that a subset of the fixed point component of $\bfC_{\ol{n},\ol{d}}$ equals the fixed points of $\bfC$.
+Indeed, let $\bfC$ be any component satisfying Assumption \ref{assumption} with fixed invariants, and let ${\Cd}$ be the one admitting a birational map as in \eqref{eq:birat_P_C}.
+Then, $\bfC$ admits a rational map to $\Zd$.
+It follows that a subset of the fixed point component of ${\Cd}$ equals the fixed points of $\bfC$.
 But then these must be dense, as otherwise the dimensional count involved in the proof of \eqref{it:comp_nc}--\eqref{it:comp_fp_n0=n1} would fail.

-We next prove via Brill--Noether theoretic techniques that every component $\bfC_{\ol{n},\ol{d}}$ satisfies Assumption \ref{assumption}.
+We next prove via Brill--Noether theoretic techniques that every component ${\Cd}$ satisfies Assumption \ref{assumption}.
 The proof is by dimensional count, and based on the constructions within \cite{RT}, so we focus on proving that components have generically maximal rank Higgs field, generic stability of $F_i$ following in a similar fashion.

 In what follows, we assume that $F_i$ are generically stable and prove that non maximality of the rank of the Higgs field yields lower dimensional components.
-We observe that further assuming non stability of the fixed points yields to yet a lower dimensional scheme, we are done.
+The proof implies that further assuming non stability of the fixed points yields to yet a lower dimensional scheme.

 Now, there are three (non exclusive) options for the rank not to be maximal: either $\rk(\Ker(\phi))>n_0$, or $F_1$ is not saturated in $F_0$ (when $n_0>n_1$), or $D=\supp(F_0/F_1K^*)$ is never reduced (when $n_0=n_1$).